 Jason Smith is a Certified Financial Planner (CFP) member of the Financial Advice Association Australia (FAAA) (formerly The Financial Planning Association (FPA)), with a Bachelor of Business (Accounting), Graduate Diploma in Financial Planning and Graduate Diploma of Applied Finance and Investment (Investment Management).
-Jason is also a Practising Member of The Independent Financial Advisers (PIFA) (formerly The Independent Financial Advisers Association of Australia (IFAAA).
-All advice is provided by a CFP that is also a Practising Member of IFAAA, so you can be confident you are receiving advice from someone experienced and knowledgeable that is also truly independent.
+Jason is also a Practising Member of The Profession of Independent Financial Advisers (PIFA) (formerly The Independent Financial Advisers Association of Australia (IFAAA)).
+All advice is provided by a CFP that is also a Practising Member of PIFA, so you can be confident you are receiving advice from someone experienced and knowledgeable that is also truly independent.

 In 2007, a group of small-business owners had an idea.
 They asked, “What would happen if we all gave back just by doing the things we do every day?”
 It was a question that deeply inspired them.

 Three years and a great undertaking later, they were able to design the systems and processes necessary to make it work, and their dream is now a reality.
 The initiative was originally called Buy 1 Give 1, backed by the idea that companies would make a giving impact with each designated business transaction.
 Today, the B1G1 initiative has more than 2,100 businesses from around the world—each making significant impacts every day.